Living Sweet Moments

 Chocoflan Cake - this easy latin cake is moist and delicious.
 A combination of flan and chocolate cake with a drizzle of caramel sauce.
 Perfect dessert.

-The Chocoflan Cake works because both flavors and textures compliment each other beautifully.
-The flan gives the moisture and softness to the cake while the Chocolate gives it structure and lot’s of flavor.
+The Chocoflan Cake works because both flavors and textures complement each other beautifully.
+The flan gives moisture and softness to the cake while the Chocolate gives it structure and lots of flavor.
 The Dulce de Leche on top just takes it to the next level.
 To me, it’s a showstopper and something different and exotic.

 Chocoflan Cake - this easy latin cake is moist and delicious.
 A combination of flan and chocolate cake with a drizzle of caramel sauce.
 Perfect dessert.